moj-analytical-services/splink/docs/topic_guides/evaluation/clusters/how_to_compute_metrics.md

             attribute "edges" for edge metrics table
             attribute "clusters" for cluster metrics table

-    """

 The `threshold_match_probability` provided should be the same as the clustering threshold passed to `cluster_pairwise_predictions_at_threshold()`.
 If this information is available to Splink then it will be passed automatically, otherwise the user will have to provide it themselves and take care to ensure that threshold values align.

-As stated above, `compute_graph_metrics()` returns a set of Splink Dataframes.
-The individual Splink Dataframes containing node, edge and cluster metrics (as introduced and defined in [Graph metrics]()) can be accessed as follows
+As stated above, `compute_graph_metrics()` returns a set of Splink dataframes.
+The individual Splink dataframes containing node, edge and cluster metrics (as introduced in [Graph metrics]()) can be accessed as follows:

-    """
-    `compute_graph_metrics.nodes` for node metrics
+    compute_graph_metrics.nodes for node metrics
-    `compute_graph_metrics.edges` for edge metrics
+    compute_graph_metrics.edges for edge metrics
-    `compute_graph_metrics.clusters` for cluster metrics
+    compute_graph_metrics.clusters for cluster metrics
-    """

-The metrics which are computed by `compute_graph_metrics()` include all those mentioned in [Graph metrics](), namely
+The metrics computed by `compute_graph_metrics()` include all those mentioned in [Graph metrics](), namely

 * Cluster size
 * Cluster density
 * Node degree
 * Cluster centrality
-* 'is bridge'
+* 'Is bridge'

 All of these metrics are calculated by default.
-If you are unable to install the packages...required to compute 'is bridge', this metric won't be calculated, however all other metrics will still be produced.
+If you are unable to install the packages...required for 'is bridge', this metric won't be calculated, however all other metrics will still be generated.

 This topic guide is a work in progress.
-Worked through example of computing metrics and applying metrics to evaluate and improve cluster quality.
+We are developing a worked through example of computing metrics and applying them to evaluate and improve cluster quality.